Veterans Advisory Board

 Thank you for your Service and Sacrifice.

-The Veterans’ Advisory Board will: make recommendations on the use of funding; streamline transition services for recently discharged veterans; serve as a clearinghouse for physical and behavioral health services, housing, and financial benefit programs available for veterans; recommend local services to supplement federal and state benefits; work with local non-profits, the State of New Mexico, and the Santa Fe Resources Opportunity Center to streamline provision of services in Santa Fe; and, recognize and honor the accomplishments of local veterans.
+The Veterans Advisory Board will make recommendations on the use of funding; streamline transition services for recently discharged veterans; serve as a clearinghouse for physical and behavioral health services, housing, and financial benefit programs available for veterans; recommend local services to supplement federal and state benefits; work with local non-profits, the State of New Mexico, and the Santa Fe Resources Opportunity Center to streamline the provision of services in Santa Fe; and, recognize and honor the accomplishments of local veterans.

-The board will consist of nine residents of Santa Fe County appointed by the Mayor and approved by the Governing Body.
+The board consists of nine residents of Santa Fe County appointed by the Mayor and approved by the Governing Body.
 At least three members must be veterans or immediate family members of veterans.

-How you can help: the Veterans Advisory Board recieves the total accumulated donations from NM State Tax & Revenue annually.
-The VAB adminsters the donations to help veterans in Santa Fe City and County with education, an assitance fund and veterans community events.
+The Veterans Advisory Board receives the total accumulated donations from NM State Tax & Revenue annually.
+The VAB administers donations to help veterans in Santa Fe City and County with education, an assistance fund, and veteran community events.

 Are you getting a State Tax Refund?
 Make it count for veterans in Santa Fe and Santa Fe County.

 Donate your State Tax refund to support veterans.
-The VAB administers the donations to help veterans in Santa Fe and Santa Fe County with education, an assistance fund, and veterans community events.
+The VAB administers donations to help veterans in Santa Fe and Santa Fe County with education, an assistance fund, and veteran community events.

 - Enter the amount of your donation (up to the full amount of your refund) in BOX 3 —Veterans State Cemetery Fund.